Foley Alabama Attorneys

 toll free 855.390.5566

-Spending time on a lake or river can be a wonderful outing with family and friends, but boating safety is critical.
+Spending time on a lake or river can be an excellent outing with family and friends, but boating safety is critical.
 Careless maintenance, operating a boat while drinking alcohol, driving at high speeds, or weaving recklessly in and out among other boats can spell disaster.
 Boating accidents often result in life-threatening injuries.

-Data from Statistica shows that 767 people died as a result of boating accidents in the U.S. in 2020 and 3,191 people were injured.
+Data from Statista shows that 767 people died due to boating accidents in the U.S. in 2020, and 3,191 people were injured.
 There is evidence, according to the U.S. Coast Guard, that boating activity increased significantly during the COVID pandemic, from reports of increased boat sales, insurance claims, insurance policies taken out, and calls for towing assistance.
-With the increased boating hours, there was greater risk of deaths, injuries, and accidents.
+With the increased boating hours, there was a more significant risk of deaths, injuries, and accidents.

 U.S. residents use boats for sporting activities like fishing, water skiing, tubing, day trips, and vacationing.
 In 2020, property damage alone from recreational boating accidents in the U.S. totaled about $62.51 million.

-If you or a loved one has been injured in a boating accident, you may be entitled to compensation for medical bills, lost wages and other costs.
+If you or a loved one has been injured in a boating accident, you may be entitled to compensation for medical bills, lost wages, and other costs.
 The skilled personal injury lawyers at Caldwell Wenzel & Asthana fight aggressively to get the justice our clients deserve.
-You do not have to go it alone during such a difficult time.
-Call us for a free initial consultation at (251) 444-7000.
+You do not have to go alone during such a difficult time.

 Coast Guard data shows that the most common vessel types involved in accidents were open motorboats, personal watercraft, and cabin motorboats.
 The vessel types with the highest percentage of deaths were open motorboats (50%), kayaks (15%), and pontoons (9%).

-More than 2,500 motorboats were involved in accidents in 2019 in the U.S. Alcohol continued to be the leading known contributing factor in fatal boating accidents in 2020, accounting for over 100 deaths, or 18% of total fatalities, according to the U.S. Coast Guard.
+Over 2,500 motor boats were involved in accidents in 2019 in the U.S. Alcohol continued to be the leading known contributing factor in fatal boating accidents in 2020, accounting for over 100 deaths, or 18% of total fatalities, according to the U.S. Coast Guard.

 Coast Guard data shows that in 2020: